Liechtenstein: Religion

 Liechtenstein offers protection to adherents of all religions, and considers the "religious interests of the people" a priority of the government.
 In Liechtenstein's schools, although exceptions are allowed, religious education in Catholicism or Protestantism (either Lutheran or Calvinist, or both) is legally required.
 Tax exemption is granted by the government to religious organizations.
 According to the Pew Research Center, social conflict caused by religious hostilities is low in Liechtenstein, and so is government restriction on the practice of religion.

-According to the 2010 census, 85.8% of the total population were Christian, of whom 75.9% adhered to the Catholic faith, constituted in the Catholic Archdiocese of Vaduz, while 9.6% were either Protestant, mainly organized in the Evangelical Church in Liechtenstein (a United church, Lutheran & Reformed) and the Evangelical Lutheran Church in Liechtenstein, or Eastern Orthodox, mainly organized in the Christian-Orthodox Church.
+According to the 2010 census, 85.8% of the total population were Christian, of whom 75.9% adhered to the Catholic faith, constituted in the Catholic Archdiocese of Vaduz, while 9.6% were either Protestant, mainly organized in the Evangelical Church in Liechtenstein (a United church, Lutheran & Reformed), the Evangelical Lutheran Church in Liechtenstein and the Free Evangelical Church Schaan (non-denominational), or Eastern Orthodox, mainly organized in the Christian-Orthodox Church.
 There is a small community of 30 Jewish people who attend a synagogue in Switzerland.
 The largest minority religion is Islam (5.4% of the total population).